openvinotoolkit/openvino/ngraph/python/BUILDING.md

     make -j 4
     make install

-Python module will be installed under `${OPENVINO_BASEDIR}/openvino_dist/python/python<version>/` folder.
+The Python module is installed in the `${OPENVINO_BASEDIR}/openvino_dist/python/python<version>/` folder.
-Set up OpenVINO environment in order to add module path to `PYTHONPATH`:
+Set up the OpenVINO™ environment in order to add the module path to `PYTHONPATH`:

     source ${OPENVINO_BASEDIR}/openvino_dist/bin/setupvars.sh

-If you would like to use a specific version of Python, or use a virtual environment you can set the `PYTHON_EXECUTABLE` variable.
-Examples:
+If you would like to use a specific version of Python, or use a virtual environment, you can set the `PYTHON_EXECUTABLE` variable.
+For example:

 ```
 -DPYTHON_EXECUTABLE=/path/to/venv/bin/python